MehranGhamaty/PointProcesses/README.md

  A multivariate Hawkes process with non-variable base rate and a sum of exponential triggering kernels is the only model currently implemented.

-One of the papers that this work was attempting verify was a Hawkes process for patients entering and exiting a hospital.
+One of the papers that this work was attempting verify was a Hawkes process estimating the rate at which patients enter and exit a hospital.
+Which was important for scheduling beds.

 # Install